aliyun/aliyun-oss-ruby-sdk/README.md

     foo/bar/dir/file
     foo/hello/file

-Listing all the objects under the "foo/" directory means to perform the 'list_objects' operation with "foo/" as the prefix.
+Listing all the objects under the "foo/" directory means to perform the *list_objects* operation with "foo/" as the prefix.
 But this method will also list all the objects under "foo/bar/".
 That's why we need the delimiter parameter.
 This parameter means to stop processing at the first delimiter after the prefix.
-The key during the process acts as the common prefix of objects, objects with the prefix will be included in the 'list_objects' result.
+The key during the process acts as the common prefix of objects, objects with the prefix will be included in the *list_objects* result.

     objs = bucket.list_objects(:prefix => 'foo/', :delimiter => '/')
     objs.each do |i|